-We intend to contribute the net proceeds from this offering to Alclear in exchange for a number of Alclear Units equal to the contribution amount divided by the price paid by the underwriters for shares of our Class A common stock in this offering (Alclear Units at the midpoint of the estimated public offering price range set forth on the cover page of this prospectus or, if the underwriters exercise their option to purchase additional shares in full, Alclear Units), and to cause Alclear to use such contributed amount to pay offering expenses and for general corporate purposes.
+We intend to contribute the net proceeds from this offering to Alclear in exchange for a number of Alclear Units equal to the contribution amount divided by the price paid by the underwriters for shares of our Class A common stock in this offering (13,200,000 Alclear Units or, if the underwriters exercise their option to purchase additional shares in full, 15,180,000 Alclear Units), and to cause Alclear to use such contributed amount to pay offering expenses and for general corporate purposes.

-We estimate that the offering expenses (other than the underwriting discounts and commissions) will be approximately \$ million.
+We estimate that the offering expenses (other than the underwriting discounts and commissions) will be approximately \$8.0 million.
 All of such offering expenses will be paid for or otherwise borne by Alclear.

 We have broad discretion as to the application of such net proceeds to be used for general corporate purposes.
-We may use such net proceeds to finance growth through the acquisition of, or investment in, businesses, products, services or technologies that are complementary to our current business, through mergers, acquisitions or other strategic transactions.
+Although we do not have any commitments or agreements to enter into any acquisitions or investments with any specific targets at this time, we may use such net proceeds to finance growth through the acquisition of, or investment in, businesses, products, services or technologies that are complementary to our current business, through mergers, acquisitions or other strategic transactions.
 Prior to application, we may hold any such net proceeds in cash or invest them in short-term securities or investments.
 You will not have an opportunity to evaluate the economic, financial or other information on which we base our decisions regarding the use of these proceeds.